digibib/kohadevbox/README.md

 [*] **reset_all** actually:
 * Drops the instance's database, and creates an empty one.
 * Calls the misc4dev/do_all_you_can_do.pl script.
-* Populates the DB with the sample data.
+* Populates the DB with the sample data, using the configured MARC flavour.
 * Create a superlibrarian user.
 * Updates the debian files in the VM (overwrites the ones shipped by the koha-common package).
 * Updates the plack configuration file for the instance.